Chase-William/utf8-to-windows-vkc/README.md

 - ✅ Has range checks for incoming character values using `Result<T, E>`
 - ✅ Uses unit testing to ensure mapping validity

-**Use this project for mapping keys in small projects with simple uses cases, this is not mean't for large professional and/or multi-languaged projects.**
+**Use this project for mapping keys in small projects with simple uses cases, this is not meant for large professional and/or multi-languaged projects.**

 ## Example Usage